-Get Form FinCEN Form 114, Report of Foreign Bank and Financial Accounts (FBAR), (formerly TD F 90-22.1), to see if the organization is considered to have an interest in or signature or other authority over a financial account in a foreign country (such as a bank account, securities account, or other financial account).
-If the organization is required to file this form, file FinCEN Form 114 electronically by June 30, 2014, with the Department of the Treasury using FinCEN's BSA E-Filing System.
+Get Form FinCEN Form 114, Report of Foreign Bank and Financial Accounts (FBAR), to see if the organization is considered to have an interest in or signature or other authority over a financial account in a foreign country (such as a bank account, securities account, or other financial account).
+If the organization is required to file this form, file FinCEN Form 114 electronically by June 30, 2015, with the Department of the Treasury using FinCEN's BSA E-Filing System.
 Because FinCEN Form 114 is not a tax form, do not file it with Form 990-T.